 Helping your customer is helping yourself

 One of the reasons why a customer-centric working culture is successful is because by focusing on their customers, not only with the final product but also during the product development process, companies tend to be more efficient.
-For LafargeHolcim IT EMEA, our success relies on being able to help our customers to define why they need to transform, what they need to transform and how to execute the transformation.
+For LafargeHolcim EMEA Digital Center, our success relies on being able to help our customers to define why they need to transform, what they need to transform and how to execute the transformation.
 Some technologies such as cloud-based solutions or subscription modes will give us the have the flexibility to innovate in the services we provide.

 The digital transformation will help us develop our products and services in a more efficient way.
 Thinking and acting fast, learning how to influence without authority and being prepared for uncertainty will give us the agility that will help us to deliver our goals.